thyroid tumour

 Anaplastic Thyroid Carcinoma: Understanding Your Pathology Report

-Anaplastic thyroid carcinoma is a rare and very aggressive type of thyroid cancer.
-Although it starts from the same cells that make up the normal thyroid gland, the tumour cells become so abnormal that they no longer look or behave like typical thyroid cells.
-For this reason, anaplastic thyroid carcinoma is sometimes called undifferentiated thyroid …
+Anaplastic thyroid carcinoma is a rare and highly aggressive type of thyroid cancer.
+It starts from follicular cells, the cells that normally make thyroid hormone, but over time, these cells change so much that they no longer look or behave like thyroid cells.
+For this reason, anaplastic thyroid carcinoma is sometimes called undifferentiated thyroid carcinoma. …

 Read More »